-original works of authorship fixed in any tangible medium of expression
+original works of authorship fixed in any tangible medium of expression the owner of the copyright . . . has exclusive rights to do and authorize others to:

 - literary

 - musical

 - dramatic

 - choreographic

 - pictorial, graphic, sculptural, architectural

 - motion pictures, audiovisual

-- sound recordings (added in 1972)
+- sound recordings

 - compilations and derivative works (17 U.S.C. § 103)

-copyright notice not required beginning in 1989
+- registration not needed beginning 1989